LIFEHUBBER

 Why readers may notice it

 Remote-sensing models can support work such as land-cover mapping, environmental monitoring, and large-scale geospatial analysis.
-OLMoEarth is useful to track because it connects AI model development with Earth observation infrastructure.
+Readers may want to follow OLMoEarth because it connects AI model development with Earth observation infrastructure.

 Reporting note